 Kalani Palmer, associate professor in the Department of Professional Studies in Education, is the project director of CCAMPIS at IUP.
 This is the second round of four-year funding for the program at IUP under her direction—she secured the grant for 2017 to 2021.
 Prior to 2017, IUP hosted the program from 2008 through 2012.

 “This program is focused on student persistence and graduation and helping student-parents focus on their academic success,” Palmer said.
-“There are programs that exist that help with childcare costs; but often, there are waiting lists for those programs, and those programs have work requirements, so it can be very difficult to go to school full time and work 20 hours; the CCAMPIS program does’t have that work requirement.”
+“There are programs that exist that help with childcare costs; but often, there are waiting lists for those programs, and those programs have work requirements, so it can be very difficult to go to school full time and work 20 hours; the CCAMPIS program doesn’t have that work requirement.”

 As of the 2019-20 academic year, there were 356 students with children at IUP: 224 in the graduate program and 132 enrolled in undergraduate coursework.
 A total of 38 student-parents received CCAMPIS funding during the first four years of the program under Palmer’s direction.